PeachlifeAB/dotf2git/README.md

 ## Initial setup

-1. Create a new **private** repository on your GitHub account.
+1. Create a new **private** repository on your GitHub account, name it dotf2git.
 Don't add any files to it.
 2. Open a Terminal and run:

 ```bash
 cd ~ && git clone git@github.com:PeachlifeAB/dotf2git.git && dotf2git/backup
 ```

-This will set the remotes up for you and ensure you can easily get latest features and bug fixes.
+This will set the remotes up for you and ensure you easily can receive latest features and bug fixes.

 ## Use